What are Barbiturates? Signs and Symptoms of Abuse

 These substances can produce significant drowsiness, sedation, and even feelings of euphoria.
 As a result, many people abuse them.

-The high associated with this drug depends on the dose taken, for example:
+The high associated with this drug depends on the dose taken, for example:- Small doses cause drowsiness, disinhibition, and intoxication

 - Higher doses lead to slurred speech, confusion, and staggering while walking